Health and Safety Competent Person FAQ

 The meaning of competent person can be found in Regulation 7 of the Management of Health and Safety at Work Regulations 1999.
 This states that “every employer shall, subject to paragraphs (6) and (7), appoint one or more competent persons to assist him in undertaking the measures he needs to take to comply with the requirements and prohibitions imposed upon him by or under the relevant statutory provisions and by Part II of the Fire Precautions (Workplace) Regulations 1997.”

 …That’s a bit vague!

-Ellis Whittam provides Competent Person support to Bluestone Resorts
+Ellis Whittam provides competent person support to Bluestone Resorts

 Not to be confused with…

-For this part of competent person, the HSE offers good advice here: if you are not confident of your ability to manage all health and safety in-house, or if you are a higher-risk business, you may need some external help or advice.
+Yes.
+The HSE explains that if you’re not confident in your ability to manage your health and safety responsibilities in-house, or if you are a higher-risk business, you can appoint an external professional as a source of support and competent health and safety advice.

 If you’re unsure whether your in-house health and safety person is truly competent, it’s always best to air on the side of caution.
 To make sure you’ve really got this role covered, you will need to tick all the boxes for training, experience and knowledge, which is why thousands of organisations across the UK turn to Ellis Whittam, as we not only give them confidence in their compliance but also take the pressure off day to day through unlimited, fixed-fee support.

 Is a competent person the same as a ‘competent adviser’?